Rome Intensive - Section One

 “Rome will exist as long as the Coliseum does; when the Coliseum falls, so will Rome; when Rome falls, so will the world.” - Venerable Bede

 Rome became the greatest empire in the ancient world, spanning three continents, ruling millions of people, and lasting more than one thousand years.
 The enduring influence of its art, technology, jurisprudence, philosophy, and language continue to shape western culture and the entire world every day.
 How can we access this ancient world, with some aspects so foreign and others so familiar, and discover foundations that create the civilization we have inherited.
-This series is developed in five sections: 1) The Founding, 2) Literature, 3) Philosophy and Nature, 4) Politics and Law, 5) Religion and History.
+This series is developed in five sections: 1) The Founding, 2) Literature, 3) Philosophy, 4) History and Politics, 5) Science and Art.
 Attendees will gain a deep understanding of Roman life through some of its greatest authors, and will be better able to see the profound influence the Romans have on us today.
-Online seminars in will take place on Thursday evenings, 5:30-7:00PM Pacific Time.
+Online seminars in will take place on Monday evenings, 5:30-7:00PM Pacific Time.
 Section One - The Founding - will focus on The Aeneid by Virgil.
 The Early History of Rome by Livy, fragments from the first Roman historians, and The Twelve Tables.

 Roxana Zirakzadeh